antonbabenko/pre-commit-terraform/README.md

 **DEPRECATED**.
 Will be merged in [`terraform_docs`](#terraform_docs).

-`terraform_docs_replace` replaces the entire README.md rather than doing string replacement between markers.
+`terraform_docs_replace` replaces the entire `README.md` rather than doing string replacement between markers.
 Put your additional documentation at the top of your `main.tf` for it to be pulled in.

 To replicate functionality in `terraform_docs` hook:

-1. Create `.terraform-docs.yml` in the repo root with the next context:
+1. Create `.terraform-docs.yml` in the repo root with the following content:

     ```yaml
     formatter: "markdown"